Indulgence: Council of Trent

 On 16 July 1562, the Council of Trent suppressed the office of quaestores and reserved the collection of alms to two canon members of the chapter, who were to receive no remuneration for their work; it also reserved the publication of indulgences to the bishop of the diocese.
 Then, on 4 December 1563, in its final session, the Council addressed the question of indulgences directly, declaring them "most salutary for the Christian people", decreeing that "all evil gains for the obtaining of them be wholly abolished", and instructing bishops to be on the watch for any abuses concerning them.

 A few years later, in 1567, Pope Pius V canceled all grants of indulgences involving any fees or other financial transactions.
 This meant that indulgences would continue to be attached to virtuous acts of prayer, piety and pilgrimages, but no longer would they be attached to almsgiving, because the potential for abuse of such indulgences was deemed too great.

 After the Council of Trent, Clement VIII established a commission of Cardinals to deal with indulgences according to the mind of the Council.
 It continued its work during the pontificate of Paul V and published various bulls and decrees on the matter.
-However, only Clement IX established a true Congregation of Indulgences (and Relics) with a Brief of 6 July 1669.
-In a motu proprio on 28 January 1904, Pius X joined the Congregation of Indulgences with that of Rites, but with the restructuring of the Roman Curia in 1908 all matters regarding indulgences were assigned to the Holy Inquisition.
-In a motu proprio on 25 March 1915, Benedict XV transferred the Holy Inquisition's Section for Indulgences to the Apostolic Penitentiary, but maintained the Holy Inquisition's responsibility for matters regarding the doctrine of indulgences.
+However, only Clement IX established a true Congregation for Indulgences and Sacred Relics with a Brief of 6 July 1669.
+In a motu proprio on 28 January 1904, Pius X joined the Congregation of Indulgences with that of Rites, but with the restructuring of the Roman Curia in 1908 all matters regarding indulgences were assigned to the Roman Inquisition then renamed Sacred Congregation of the Holy Office.
+In a motu proprio on 25 March 1917, Benedict XV transferred the Holy Office's Section for Indulgences to the Apostolic Penitentiary, but maintained the Holy Office's responsibility for matters regarding the doctrine of indulgences.